dk300/Study-Guides/README.md

  <hr style="border: 4px solid blue;" />

  <h3>Review</h3>
  <p> Sarah Raufi:"This game was a fun way to study.
-It really did help with memorization, since I'm a Auditory Learner.
+It really did help with memorization, since I'm a auditory learner.
 Since I could work with friends, it made it less boring too". </p>

   <hr style="border: 4px solid blue;" />